Royal Ladies at QEC 2009 Luncheon

 Queen Fabiola, who looked very well in her pale lilac attire, obviously enjoyed chatting with the jury members.
 Most remarkable are the shots of Princesses Mathilde and Claire, laughing and talking chummily together.
 If you take a look at the belga gallery here, it looks like the Princesses could hardly stop laughing, and they were telling a funny story… Prince Laurent and Prince Philippe were conspicuous by their absence, especially because their wives were having such a good time together.
 Where Prince Laurent was at this time, is not officially known.
 Prince Philippe, on the other hand, was travelling from Belgium to the Russian space pot in Baikonour, Kazachstan, where Belgian astronaut Frank De Winne will be launched to the ISS tomorrow around noon CET, together with a Russian and Canadian colleague.Austrian Royals, Belgian Royals

-Tagged Archduke Lorenz, Austria-Este, Music, Patronage, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Elisabeth Contest, Queen Fabiola, Queen Mathilde.
+Tagged Austria-Este, Music, Patronage, Prince Lorenz, Princess Astrid of Belgium, Princess Claire of Belgium, Queen Elisabeth Music Competition, Queen Fabiola, Queen Mathilde.